 Effective January 1, 1998, there shall be an initiation fee of $125 charged each time a property is sold.
 Said initiation fee will be assessed to the new homeowner.
 The initiation fee collected will go into the Association's Capital improvement Fund which is established for major repairs/improvements to the common property owned by the Association and its Members including but not limited to the clubhouse, tennis courts, the basketball court, swimming pool and playgrounds.

-Effective January 1, 2009, a $50 rental initiation fee shall be assessed each time a Landlord enters into a rental agreement with a Tenant for a lot.
-Only one such rental fee will be assessed per agreement regardless of the number of Tenants.
-The rental initiation fee shall be assessed against the Landlord.
-The rental initiation fee shall go into the Association's Capital Improvement Fund which is established for major repairs/ improvements to the common property owned by the Association and its Members, including but not limited to the clubhouse, tennis courts, the basketball court, swimming pool and playgrounds.

 Any assessed but unpaid initiation and rental initiation fees shall form a lien against the lot subject to the sale/rental.